klangman/CassiaWindowList/CassiaWindowList@klangman/README.md

  * One character unicode indicators characters to indicate group window count, minimized status and pinned status
  * Complete control over which window-list buttons have labels, and what the label contents are
  * Automatic configuration backup so you can restore your configuration after adding the applet to a panel again
+ * Icon saturation setting allows you to change icon saturation from 0% (grayscale) to 200% (vivid)
+ * The custom Icon Saturation can be applied to all icons or a subset of icons based on several criteria

  ## Feedback
 You can leave a comment on cinnamon-spices.linuxmint.com using the link above, or you can create an issue here on Github.